fendihalim/fendihalim/README.md

 ## [Cocktail Optimization Project (Click Here for More Info)](https://github.com/fendihalim/fendihalim/tree/main/cocktail-project)
 ---
 - Cocktails are alcoholic mixed drinks which usually colorful and beautifully represented in fancy glasses.
-- The motivation for this project is to answer a question: *"I want to create as many cocktail given a specific budget."*.
+- The motivation for this project is to answer a question: *"I want to create as many cocktail given a specific budget.
+How many cocktails can I create and what are the ingredients I need to buy?"*.
 ## [Data Science Projects (Click Here for Summary of Each Projects)](https://github.com/fendihalim/fendihalim/tree/main/Data%20Science)
 **ipynb files below**
 1. [[NLP] Am*zon Rating Predictor](https://github.com/fendihalim/fendihalim/blob/main/Data%20Science/COVID_Clustering/covid-clustering.ipynb)